Saturday, March 30, 2024

 Friday, March 17, 2023

-March 4th With Less Ego
+March Forth With Less Ego

 During the height of the COVID pandemic, while flipping through old copies of America’s Best Essays in search of light or meaning, I read the forward to the 2007 edition by David Foster Wallace.